OzzyHelix/qemu/README.md

 Disclamer: This has only been tested on Arch Linux Kernel: 5.10.12-zen1-1-zen so results may vary.
-Build instructions will be arch related as a result I'll try throwing in Ubuntu instructions
+Build instructions will be arch related as a result
 ===========